 There’s no single correct way to document your shipping process.
 The right format is one that works for your business and is easily accessible and understandable.
 Examples of popular documentation formats include printed copies, soft copies (PDFs), and the use of third-party shipping documentation tools.
 Although printed copies work just fine for small businesses, this format is not the most easily accessible option.
 It requires you to manually search several documents for any information you need and lacks the flexibility to accommodate changes.

-Soft copies are much more flexible than their printed counterparts since they can be edited to reflect changes in your shipping processes.
+Soft copies are much more flexible than printed ones since they can be edited to reflect changes in your shipping processes.
 There are also several tools you can use to find specific details in the file without going through the entire document.
 Another advantage of soft copies is that they are easily transferable.
 In addition, you can send them to your staff members via email or upload them to your company’s wiki or intranet.

 Third-party shipping documentation tools are software solutions specifically designed to assist business owners in documenting their logistics processes.
 They are packed with features that make it easy for companies to record their shipping procedures and retrieve documents instantly when required.